Mughal–Afghan Wars: First Phase

-Second Phase
+Second and Third Phase

 The second phase of the Mughal–Afghan Wars composed of Mughal and Surid conflicts.
 The Sur Empire was a short-lived Afghan Empire that ruled over India from 1540 to 1556.
 The Sur Empire was founded by Sher Shah Suri, who had risen to power after defeating the Mughal Emperor Humayun in the Battle of Chausa in 1539 and again in the Battle of Kanauj in 1540.

-Third Phase

 The first major conflict between the Sur Empire and the Mughal Empire occurred during the reign of Akbar, the third Mughal emperor.
 In 1555, Akbar launched an invasion of the Sur Empire and defeated the Sur forces in the Battle of Sirhind.

-The Sur-Mughal conflict would continue for several years, with both sides experiencing victories and defeats.
+The Sur–Mughal conflict would continue for several years, with both sides experiencing victories and defeats.
 However, the Mughals were ultimately able to prevail due to their superior military technology, organization, and resources.
 In 1556, Akbar's forces defeated the Sur army in the Battle of Machhiwara, and the Sur Empire collapsed soon after.

 The Sur-Mughal conflict was a significant chapter in the history of northern India, as it marked the transition from the Sur Empire to the Mughal Empire and the consolidation of Mughal power over much of the subcontinent.